Alipsa/r2md/README.md

 # Version history

 ### 1.0.2, 2021-12-19
-- change the md.add generic to match ANY object and defter matching to the Markdown class
+- change the md.add generic to match `ANY` object and defer matching to the Markdown class
-- add support for prettier htest (e.g t.test output)
+- add support for prettier rendering of htest classes (e.g t.test output) similar to how it prints to the console

 ### 1.0.1, 2021-12-08
 - add md.addPlot to allow more flexibility